 When you start throwing in excursions is where it can start to add up.
 There’s so much to do in Hawaii!
 Snorkeling tours, surf lessons, helicopter tours, luau…the list is endless!
 Pick and choose your favorites or go all out!
 Since there’s so much competition for tourist dollars on the islands, they probably won’t cost as much as you might think.
 Shop around to find the best prices and don’t wait too long to book.
 Depending on length of trip and a bunch of other factors, plan to spend $50-$100/person for these types of activities, except helicopter tours.
 You’ll pay more for those and don’t EVER go with a cheap one!!
 Read more on the paid activities and tours that I think are truly worth it on Maui, Kauai, Oahu, and the Big Island (plus what I think you can skip).

 And then factor in shopping.
 You’ll find it all in Hawaii from tacky souvenir shops to Billabong and Roxy to high-end designer resort wear.
 The sky’s the limit.
-If you’re looking for cheap souvenirs, check out ABC stores or Whaler’s Village on Maui.
+If you’re looking for cheap souvenirs, check out ABC stores, Whaler’s General Stores, or Hilo Hattie.

 Now that you know the components that you’ll need to factor in to your budget, here’s a sample budget for a 7-day trip to Maui for two people.
 This is middle of the road.
 You could make it higher or lower, depending on which choices you make.

 Like I said, this is a median representation of a Hawaii trip budget and depending on what you like to do and what’s important to you, this could go way up or way down.
 Maybe you’re a foodie and you’re willing to up your food budget in exchange for cutting back on your accommodations or activity budget.
 You’ll just have to play around with the numbers to see for yourself!